pros and cons of employee monitoring

 Email monitoring

-Overall, email monitoring helps ensure the quality of messages being transmitted.
-This includes unsafe file sharing and the use of inappropriate or offensive language.
+Overall, email monitoring helps ensure the quality of sent messages, including unsafe file sharing and inappropriate or offensive language.
+Many employee monitoring software suites will include email and chat monitoring.

 Recording phone conversations